TN 97 (08-24)

 1. a.

 Situation - Art Tyler, a disabled SSI recipient, has $5,000 in a savings account.
-Mr. Tyler's legal guardian informs the CR that he must petition the court whenever he wishes to withdraw funds for Mr. Tyler's care.
-The guardian adds that the court has never denied him permission to withdraw funds on Mr. Tyler's behalf.
+Tyler's legal guardian informs the CR that the guardian must petition the court whenever they wish to withdraw funds for Tyler's care.
+The guardian adds that the court has never denied them permission to withdraw funds on Tyler's behalf.

 2. b.